- Artificial Intelligence

 What is the Gemma 4 context window?

 E2B and E4B: 128K tokens.
-26B MoE and 31B Dense: 256K tokens, sufficient for processing entire codebases, long documents, and extended conversations.
+26B MoE and 31B Dense: 256K tokens — sufficient for processing entire codebases, long documents, and extended conversations in a single inference pass.

 Does Gemma 4 support images, video, and audio?

 All models support text + image input with variable resolution.
-E2B and E4B add native audio.
-Video is processed as frame sequences across all sizes.
-You can mix text and images freely in a single prompt.
+E2B and E4B add native audio input.
+Video use cases can be handled through frame-sequence workflows.

 Yes.
 Apache 2.0 allows unrestricted fine-tuning.
 Using QLoRA via Unsloth, the 31B can be fine-tuned with 16 GB VRAM.
 Full fine-tuning needs ~80 GB.
 Supported on Google Colab, Vertex AI, and consumer GPUs.